 What Are Understable Discs Good For?

-Typically a good starting or beginner disc as it helps the new thrower achieve the most distance.
+An understable disc is typically a good starting or beginner disc as it helps the new thrower achieve more distance.
 An understable disc is also a bit easier to control for the beginner.
 Although not a recommended disc for headwind as they will be less likely to cut through the wind.
-Finally, as the player progresses and starts throwing anhyzer style, the understable disc is a go-to disc for this form or throw.
+Finally, as the player progresses and starts throwing anhyzer style, the slightly understable disc is a go-to disc for this form or throw.
 See our article here on throwing the anhyzer: How to Throw the Anhyzer

 Summarizing Overstable vs Understable Discs